apostrophecms/docs/docs/guide/vite.md

 # Vite

 [Vite](https://vite.dev/) is a modern build tool that significantly improves the development experience.
-Unlike traditional bundlers like webpack, Vite leverages native ES modules in the browser to enable lightning-fast hot module replacement (HMR) and on-demand compilation.
-During development, this means your changes appear instantly in the browser without rebuilding the entire bundle.
+Unlike traditional bundlers like webpack, Vite leverages native ES modules in the browser to enable faster builds and updates.
+During development, when using UI frameworks that support Hot Module Replacement (HMR) like Vue, React, or Svelte, your changes appear instantly in the browser without rebuilding the entire bundle or refreshing the page.
+For vanilla JavaScript or frameworks without HMR support, Vite still provides fast page reloads on changes.
 When building for production, Vite uses Rollup to create highly optimized assets.

 For ApostropheCMS projects, this translates to faster development cycles, improved debugging with better source maps, and a more streamlined build process that requires less configuration.
 The dev server starts up instantly regardless of your application size, and HMR updates happen in milliseconds rather than seconds.

 Using Vite in an ApostropheCMS project, rather than the default webpack build, is currently in beta.
 However, moving forward, webpack will slowly be deprecated.
 At this time we encourage you to test the new build in your `dev` environment.
+If you want to take advantage of HMR in your project-level non-Admin UI code, we recommend you start any new project using ESM modules in your frontend code.
+You can see the steps to begin this migration in our [documentation](/guide/migrating-to-esm).
+While HMR will work out of the box for the Admin UI with `hmr: 'apos'`, project-level UI code will need to use ESM syntax to get the full benefits of using Vite.
+Traditional CommonJS (require/module.exports) code will still get page reloads on changes, but won't support true HMR.

 ## Installation
 Moving forward, all of our starter kits will have the Vite build option available.
 If you are creating a project from scratch without a starter kit, or want to enable Vite builds in an existing project you can install the package from npm.